 The other antagonists are known as the Kiltgang or the Planetary Gears, which is an alien force that intends to drain all of the life force of mankind so they can empower their immortal existence.
 The Planetary Gears are designer children who have human avatar bodies and Ego Blocks.
 Teppei is one of these designer children, but he destroys his own Ego Block and fights alongside Daichi and the others.
 The main two Kiltgang who are focused on early in the series are Amarok and Malkin.
 During the first half of the series, they work at awakening their comrades: Siren, Zimbalt, Aiatar, Lieban, and Bugbear.

 After watching the first episode of Captain Earth, I found myself thinking that the series had potential.
 Admittedly, that first episode was a little hard to follow and understand at times, but my hope was that once the major exposition was done to establish Daichi and the world that he inhabited, that the series would become easier to follow.
 At the end of Episode Two, I was still a little confused, but there were enough interesting ideas being presented that made me want to see more of the series.
 At the end of Episode Three, I was genuinely interested in the characters and what was going on, especially since some of the questions I still had at the end of Episode Two were answered during Episode Three.

 At the end of Episode Five, though, I found myself feeling a little frustrated at just how slowly the storyline was progressing, as well as the fact as I thought I was starting to understand the story, new concepts were slowly being thrown out that I had to try to fit into my understanding of the series.
-It also didn’t help at that point in the series, the antagonists still weren’t very clear.
+It also didn’t help that at that point in the series, the antagonists still weren’t very clear.